StiglCZ/OrbitSimulator/README.md

 #### Command line arguments
 If you will specify existing file in cmd arguments, it will use it instead of default config file inside working directory
 #### Shortcuts
-C - Clears the screen if autoclearing is off SPACE/SHIFT - Speeds up/ Slows down the object with last idex (on end of config file) so you can edit simulation at runtime F2 - Takes a screenshot
+C - Clears the screen if autoclearing is off<br/>
+SPACE/SHIFT - Speeds up/ Slows down the object with last idex (on end of config file) so you can edit simulation at runtime<br/>
+F2 - Takes a screenshot<br/>
-F11 - Toggless full screen(If you end simulation before undoing it, your monitor will set to vga resolution)
+F11 - Toggless full screen(If you end simulation before undoing it, your monitor will set to vga resolution)<br/>